 I am a PhD student affiliated with the MONDEGO group at the University of California, Irvine.
 My advisor is Prof. Cristina V. Lopes.
 I received my M.Sc in Computing and Information Science from Masdar Institute of Science and Technology in Abu Dhabi, and B. Eng in Software Engineering from Northwestern Polytechnical University in Xi'an.

 What's New?Tweets by @wenshen

-I study robust mechanism design to achieve desirable objectives in dynamic environments.
+I study incentive-centered design in dynamic environments.
+My ultimate goal is to develop machines that are capable of implementing effective mechanisms and information structures toward desired outcomes.
 My research interests lie generally in the areas of distributed artificial intelligence, interactive machine learning, algorithmic economics, and human-machine interaction.
-My current work focuses on: (1) mechanism design to induce cooperation among agents with different interests for online platforms (e.g., ridesharing, crowdfunding, crowdsourcing); (2) learning in sequential decision making problems with uncertainty; (3) design and development of scalable simulation frameworks for modeling cooperative social-technological systems.
+My current work focuses on: (1) information/mechanism design to induce cooperation among agents with different interests for online platforms (e.g., ridesharing, crowdfunding, and crowdsourcing); (2) learning in sequential decision making problems with uncertainty; (3) design and development of scalable simulation frameworks for modeling online platforms.

 I have participated in the following research projects:

 Online Fault Detection Methods for Chillers Combining Extended Kalman Filter and Recursive One-class SVM.